mossicrue/katello-attach-subscription/README.md

 The auto-heal process of one content host ensure that the server has attached the subscriptions needed to cover the installed products.
 If a server has a valid subscription status this process will don't do anything, instead, if a server has an invalid status it will search if there are any needed subscriptions available and attach it to the content host.

+### --concurrency

+With this option enabled, `katello-attach-subscription` will manage some parts of the code to run in _parallel_, reducing the execution time of it.
+The majors reasons that need this function are 2:

+- Avoid that the script run for too much hours in a big environment
+- Avoid that the [BZ 1667647](https://bugzilla.redhat.com/show_bug.cgi?id=1667647) impact too much.

+The mandatory option to add in the `:settings` part of the configuration file is `:maxthread` value, it will set the maximum number of concurrent thread that will run at the same time.

+The part of the code that will run in parallel are the hosts subscription part and the hypervisor's guests subscription part.
+The first part will spawn as much threads as the one requested in the `:search` part of the configuration yaml.
+If the number of requested thread are greater of the `:maxthread` value, the program will exit with error.

+In the second part, after the hypervisor is subscribed, `katello-attach-subscription` will spawn the highest possible number of threads, dividing the guests list in _chunk_ of regular size.
+Eg: 6 available threads that can be spawn, hypervisor with 30 guests: `katello-attach-subscription` will spawn 6 threads that will subscribe 5 guests for every thread.

 ## Configuration